-The Social Security Administration provides benefits to disabled adults through a program called SSDI.
+The Social Security Administration (SSA) provides benefits to disabled adults through a program called SSDI.
 For those who meet the wide array of requirements set by the SSA, a monthly stipend is granted.
 However, applications are not automatically approved.
-Rather, applicants that apply need to provide significant documentation and also may still be denied, cutting them off from what could be a critical source of income for them.
+Rather, applicants that apply need to provide significant documentation.

-To better understand what the Alpharetta SSDI work credit requirements are, it is recommended to consult with a skilled SSDI lawyer who understands disability benefits, as it can provide detailed insight into what the process entails.
-Additionally, having a legal advocate on your side when appealing may have an impact on the decision to overturn a denied disability benefits application.
+To better understand how to meet the Alpharetta SSDI work credit requirements, it is recommended to consult with a skilled advocate for the disabled who can provide detailed insight into what the SSA is looking for.
+Additionally, having a disability representative on your side may have an impact on the decision to overturn a denied SSDI application.

-The Social Security Administration (SSAA) determines eligibility for SSDI by converting earnings into work credits that are applicable to future benefits.
+The SSA determines eligibility for SSDI by converting an applicant’s earnings into work credits that are applicable to future benefits.
 The amount of dollars it takes to earn a single work credit is calculated on an annual basis.

-For the year 2018, an individual must earn a minimum of $1320 to be eligible for a quarter of coverage (QC), as succinctly stated by the Social Security Administration.
-Regardless of income, individuals cannot earn more than 4 QC’s in a single year.
+For the year 2021, an individual must earn a minimum of $1470 to be eligible for a quarter of coverage (QC), as succinctly stated by the Social Security Administration.
+Regardless of income, individuals cannot earn more than four work credits in a single year.

 The older the applicant, the more work credits are needed to qualify for benefits.
 With that being said, there are two tests that the individual must pass: the recent work test and the duration of work test.
-These two tests play a pivotal role in the application process.
+These two tests play a pivotal role in obtaining SSDI.

-For the recent work test, it is broken up into three different age groups: 31 or older, between 24 and 31, and under 24.
-The qualifications members of these age groups must meet are:
+The recent work test is broken into three different age groups: 31 or older, between 24 and 31, and under 24.
+The qualifications that members of these age groups must meet are:

 With an influx of SSDI applications coming in on a daily basis, the chances of being approved initially is slim.
 However, by understanding the Alpharetta SSDI work credit requirements and other pertinent information relating to the process, the chances of success may rise.
-A skilled SSDI lawyer can help you understand the process and the requirements you must meet to be successful.
-To learn more, call today.
+The team of disability representatives at our Social Security law firm can help you understand the process and the requirements you must meet to obtain SSDI.
+To learn more, call our Social Security disability attorneys today.

 Contact The Khaki Law Firm Today